xiivler/vector-calculator/README.md

 If you are TASing a cap throw into a dive into a cap bounce, the duration of the cap throw affects how long the dive will be.
 Use [this table](https://docs.google.com/spreadsheets/d/1_MpaK-Ym6sUGMppYo0vVH_JIwWFEt6G1nwNJ_na5e0I/edit#gid=241883068&range=B28) if you are not throwing cappy against a wall, or use trial and error in other scenarios.

 Once you are happy with the vector(s) you have calculated, use a TAS editing software to input the frames as indicated by the frame-by-frame display in the Vector Calculations window.
 However, depending on your camera angle, you will need to adjust the holding angles, which can usually only be done by trial and error by comparing Mario's expected and actual positions and/or velocities.
 Note that if you make the camera face directly down, it will not rotate as Mario's velocity changes, meaning that you just need to adjust one angle properly and then adjust the rest by the same amount.

-If you have any questions, please do not hesitate to contact me on Discord at Xiivler#8167.